 Both interior and exterior windows feature curtains for privacy, and additional lighting options, such as nightlights and reading lamps, are available to suit your needs.

-All rooms have at least one 120v grounded three-prong outlet, making charging your devices during the trip easy.
+All rooms have at least one 120V grounded three-prong outlet, making it easy to charge your devices during the trip.

 Each bedroom has its own bathroom and shower, while roomettes and family rooms share bathroom facilities.